 As a school we take internet safety very seriously.
 Our students will be using the internet and it is our responsibility to ensure they use the internet in a safe way.
-I will be running an interactive workshop in the near future to further enhance this important subject, but thought I would start here with some brief guidelines on chat rooms.
+We run interactive workshops to enhance this important subject, but here you will find some brief guidelines on chat rooms.
 Please share them with all the children in your house, this way we can all make the internet a safer place.

 Child Security in Chat Rooms